 So where is a good place to start?
-The questions that should be the starting point for any student are "What is my favourite subject?
-What am I best at?
+The question that should be the starting point for any student is "What is my favourite subject?"
+Follow up questions might be "What am I best at?
 What interests me the most?"
-We want our students to be enthused and inspired by their academic studies - and if they are, the chances are that they will work harder and achieve more.
+Our aim is that students are enthused and excited by their academic studies - and if they are, the chances are that they will work harder and achieve more.